OGGM/oggm/docs/flowlines.rst

 Our algorithm is an implementation of the procedure described by `Kienholz et al., (2014)`_.
-Appart from some minor changes (mostly the choice of certain parameters), we stayed close to the original algorithm.
+Appart from some minor changes (mostly the choice of some parameters), we stay close to the original algorithm.

 .. _Kienholz et al., (2014): http://www.the-cryosphere.net/8/503/2014/

-The basic idea is to find the terminus of the glacier (its lowest point) and a series of flowline "heads" (local elevation maxima).
+The basic idea is to find the terminus of the glacier (its lowest point) and a series of centerline "heads" (local elevation maxima).
 The centerlines are then computed with a least cost routing algorithm minimizing both (i) the total elevation gain and (ii) the distance to the glacier terminus: